-Lavon and Miss NiNi talk more about apples.
+Lavon and Miss NiNi talk about Pumpkin season.

 Chocolate-Swirled Pumpkin Bars—adapted from Better Homes and Gardens Fall Baking